Master Qi and the Monkey King

 Imagesshow all 9 images

 Master Qi and the Monkey King, a new film by Alan Govenar, explores the life and work of the preeminent master of Chinese Opera living in the United States.
-Qi Shu Fang was a household name in China due to her feature role in one of the Cultural Revolution Opera films, and travelled the world to show off her mastery of the artform.
+Qi Shu Fang was a household name in China due to her feature role in one of the Cultural Revolution Opera films, and traveled the world to show off her mastery of the artform.

 The film explores the reasons why Ms. Qi, her husband and a whole troupe of Chinese Opera performers have moved to the United States to transplant their artform to a foreign culture.

 Qi Shu Fang was born in 1943 in Shanghai, China.
 She began studying Beijing Opera at age four.
 When she got older, she enrolled at the Shanghai Dramatic School and studied with her sister-in-law, a renowned actress and a skilled wu-dan, or woman warrior.
 Later, she studied with a male teacher and now can play roles of either sex with great skill.
 Beijing Opera roles are highly defined and stylized, and actors specialize.
 Qi Shu Fang is unique in mastering both the wu-dan and hua-dan, or vivacious young woman, roles because of her martial arts skills and exceptional voice.